Visyond/website-hugo/site/content/pricings/pricing-page.md

                 The number of dashboards you can create in each project.
             - limitTitle: Unlimited scenarios
               limitTooltip: >-
                 The number of scenarios you can create in each of your projects.
+            - limitTitle: Advanced sharing
+              limitTooltip: >-
+                Share only specific worksheets and/or dashboards with specific people to view or edit.
           planCardDescription: >-
-            Fully integrate Visyond into your tech and process stack.
+            Get all the features and unlimited projects, dashboards, scenarios.
           planCardTitle: Teams
           planCardLabelColor: '#3b3d4b'
           planCardPriceColor: '#3b3d4b'